 Now a quick word on technique…

 Hopefully, you know by now, that as with all sanding machines, they should not sit still for too long!

 That is if you want to create a smooth flat finish.
 The less aggressive the tool the less important, but even with random orbitals and palm sanders moving it back and forward will be more effective than sitting it still.
 So there is no reason not to keep moving!

 If you use anything finer than 40 grit to start you are not going to succeed.
-You need to use a coarse grit to remove varnish, dirt, scuffs, dents and scratches.
+You need to use a coarse-grit abrasive to remove the varnish, dirt, scuffs, dents, and scratches.

 Then climb the grits as you would do sanding anything else.
 Skipping from 40g to 100g is going to give you a scratchy finish.